auryreyes/azure-nsg-network-protocols/README.md

 Domain Name System is a network protocol that converts Fully Qualified Domain Names (FQDNs) into IP addresses.

+**DNS**
-Back in Wireshark, filter for DNS traffic only.
-From your Windows 10 VM within a command line, use nslookup to see google.com's IP address.
+- Back in Wireshark, filter for DNS traffic only.
+- From your Windows 10 VM within a command line, use nslookup to see google.com's IP address.
 Observe the DNS traffic being shown in WireShark.

 <p>
 <img src="https://i.imgur.com/b7y2zXR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>